Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

 Speaking of rooftops and skyline views, The Waterman’s rooftop terrace (dubbed Topside) features a slice of Uptown’s skyline through the back of their bar.

-The casual South End spot serves seafood favorites like fried platters, po boys, fish tacos, and chowder, along with burgers and sandwiches for landlubbers.
+Enjoy seafood favorites like fried platters, lobster rolls, po boys, fish tacos, and chowder, along with burgers and sandwiches for landlubbers on their covered patio.
 They also have a full raw bar and an extensive craft cocktail menu, called boat drinks (so on brand!)

 Shhh, did you know that Charlotte has a secret garden?